 Popular social news aggregation and discussion platform, Reddit has reported that it now sees 52 million daily active users.
-This represents a 44% year-on-year increase for the online community famously dubbed the “the front page of the internet.”
+This represents a 44% year-on-year increase for the online community famously dubbed “the front page of the internet.”

-Barely a year ago, Reddit reported an active user base of 430 million per month, but this is the first time the platform is collating figures related to daily active usage as the company seeks to pursue new advertisers.
+Barely a year ago, Reddit reported an active user base of 430 million per month, but this is the first time the platform is collating figures related to daily active users as the company seeks to pursue new advertisers.